Api-Wrappers/igdb-wrapper/README.md

 });
 ```

-### Specialized Query Methods
+### Handy Specialized Query Methods

-Each entity type has specialized methods for common use cases:
+Every entity type has special methods for the stuff you do all the time:

 ```typescript
 // Games